martinrodl/mpd/README.md

 # What is MPD

-It's a mobile application which replaces paper diary.
-MPD cover all the functions which paper diary has, as an adding notes, track contacts, manage your calendar in modern way.
+It's a mobile application that replaces the paper diary.
+MPD covers all the functions which a paper diary has, as adding a note, track contacts, manage your calendar in a modern way.

 # Getting started